Kernel Scaling for Manifold Learning and Classification: Experimental Results

-Each embedding is computed using an eigen-decomposition, therefore, the embedding's coordinates could be the same up to scaling and rotation.
-To overcome this problem, we search for an optimal translation and rotation matrix of the following form where $\myvec{R}$ is the rotation matrix and $\myvec{T}$ is the translation matrix, which minimizes the following error term This is the sum of square distances between values of the clean mapping $\myvec{\Psi}_{\epsilon}(\myvec{Y})$ and the ``aligned'' mapping $\bar{\myvec{\Psi}}_{\epsilon}(\myvec{X})$.
-We repeat the experiment 40 times and compute the Mean Square error in the embedding space defined as
+Each embedding is computed using an eigendecomposition, therefore, the embedding's coordinates could be the same up to scaling and rotation.
+To overcome this ambiguity, we search for an optimal translation and rotation matrix of the following form where $\myvec{R}$ is the rotation matrix and $\myvec{T}$ is the translation matrix, which minimizes the mis-match error